Changissnz/selfinterest/README.md

 of operation that is predominantly their own design, out of self-interest, not subject in entirety to the indiscriminate wrath and luck of occurrences from the axioms of natural law.
-When the idea of prosperity is questioned, and certain events are labeled "injustice", the moral perspective supercedes that of the economic perspective, in judgments of as-is (the first impression for understanding).
-The moral perspective relies on the passions to deliver denunciation, and the forces of passions seek for the probability to win over the imperfect logic of the economic perspective.
-In historical terms, virtually all major revolutions, especially those spurred by industrial and/or ideological leanings, are due to the moral perspective, for the economic perspective in these settings usually serve conservative interests, meaning that not only do the leaders are to remain because of their righteousness, but also the initiative to change involves disassembling the as-is and re-defining the what-is, in simple mathematical terms, taking three efforts instead of one to move forward, a hassle and an impractical expense then.
+When the idea of prosperity is questioned, and certain events are labeled "injustice", the moral perspective supercedes that of the economical perspective, in judgments of as-is (the first impression for understanding).
+The moral perspective relies on the passions to deliver denunciation, and the forces of passions seek for the probability to win over the imperfect logic of the economical perspective.
+In historical terms, virtually all major revolutions, especially those spurred by industrial and/or ideological leanings, are due to the moral perspective, for the economical perspective in these settings usually serve conservative interests, meaning that not only do the leaders are to remain because of their righteousness, but also the initiative to change involves disassembling the as-is and re-defining the what-is, in simple mathematical terms, taking three efforts instead of one to move forward, a hassle and an impractical expense then.
+The division of perspective into two categories, as broad and overlapping as "moral" and "economical", is expected to be met with unappreciation, a disgust for the inaccuracy of terminology.
+What is "moral" and what is "economical", many will say should be one and the same.
+Common arguments include that the artificial axioms born out of economic reasoning is the moral way, and the consequences that are because of these artificial axioms is their misuse, instead of their fundamental flaws, although the artificial axiom is at least one step above the fundamental of the axiom of natural law.
+Gestault.
+Wholism.
+Both Westerners and Easterners have formulated fields dedicated to constructing and preserving the oneness of the matters that surround them.